 How is financial need determined?

-Our financial aid committee uses the confidential information that parents provide on the School and Student Service for Financial Aid (SSS) as a guide for determining awards.
-These awards are need-based and the family’s income, assets, debts, and number of dependents have an influence on the award amount.
+Our financial aid committee uses the confidential information that parents provide on the FACTS Grant & Aid application as a guide for determining awards.
+These awards are need-based and the family’s income, assets, debts, and number of dependents influence the award amount.

 If only one parent works outside the home, does this impact financial aid?

 We realize some circumstances may make it difficult for both parents to work outside the home.
-We offer the opportunity for families to explain extenuating circumstances on their financial aid form.
+So we offer the opportunity for families to explain extenuating circumstances on their financial aid form.
 Otherwise, if all children are in school, the expectation is that both parents are working.

 Are there other ways to pay for tuition, besides receiving financial aid?